galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

   This leads to a decrease in quality scores at the 3' end of the read.

-Newer chemistry has improved this somewhat, but reads are now longer than ever.
+The recent developments in chemistry applied to sequencing has improved this somewhat, but reads are now longer than ever.

-> ### {% icon details %} Other sequencing error profiles
+> ### {% icon details %} Some other sequencing error profiles that you could see
 >
 > - Overclustering
 >